Head of Studies, Psychology

 Associate Professor Shian-Ling Keng obtained her BSc in Psychology and Biology (with a minor in Political Science), and MA and PhD in Clinical Psychology from Duke University, North Carolina, United States.
 She completed her clinical psychology residency at the Mood Disorders Clinic and Borderline Personality Disorder Clinic at Centre for Addiction and Mental Health (CAMH), Toronto, Canada.
 Prior to joining Yale-NUS College, she was a faculty member in the Department of Psychology at NUS and clinical supervisor at the Clinical and Health Psychology Clinic, NUS.

-Dr Keng’s research interests broadly span three areas: a) efficacy and mechanisms of change of mindfulness-based interventions, b) emotion regulation, and c) cross-cultural presentations of psychopathology, particularly borderline personality disorder and depression.
+Asst Prof Keng’s research interests broadly span three areas: a) efficacy and mechanisms of change of mindfulness-based interventions, b) emotion regulation, and c) cross-cultural presentations of psychopathology, particularly borderline personality disorder and depression.
 She is also interested in researching the adaptation, implementation, and dissemination of empirically-supported interventions in Southeast Asia.
 Clinically, Asst Prof Keng has received training in cognitive behaviour therapy (CBT), dialectical behaviour therapy (DBT), and other mindfulness-based approaches such as mindfulness-based cognitive therapy (MBCT).
 She has worked in hospital and clinic settings with patients of a variety of diagnoses, including mood, anxiety, substance use, and personality disorders.
 She aspires to help improve the quality and accessibility of mental health services in Southeast Asia through teaching, research, advocacy, and community outreach.